Eras

 who was responsible for the conquest, but it is certain that

-Pamphylia belonged to the possessions of king Croesus (560-547
+Pamphylia belonged to the possessions of king Kroisos (Croesus), 560-547

-of Halicarnassus, Pamphylia belonged to the first tax district
+of Halikarnassos, Pamphylia belonged to the first tax district

-of the Achaemenid empire, together with Lycia, Magnesia, Ionia,
+of the Achaemenid empire, together with Lykia, Magnesia, Ionia,

 at this time, Greek cultural influence was still felt due

 to trade contactst.
-In 468-465 BC, the Athenian admiral Cimon
+In 468-465 BC, the Athenian admiral Kimon

 defeated the Persians at the mouth of the Eurymedon, after